-In the book it was called a jalousie (pronounced JAL-uh-see), which comes from the French name for louvre windows, and is a French style pastry that consists slits, or cuts in the top layer of pastry, which provide a peek at the filling inside, much like a strudel.
+In the book, it was called a jalousie (pronounced JAL-uh-see), which comes from the French name for louvre windows.
+It is a French style pastry with slits, or cuts, in the top layer of pastry, which provide a peek at the filling inside.
+Much like a strudel.

-- 2 medium sized beetroots
+- 2 beetroots medium sized

-- 2 green apples, coarsely grated
+- 2 green apples coarsely grated

-- 1/4 tsp of freshly grated nutmeg
+- ¼ tsp nutmeg freshly grated

-- 1/4 tsp of ground cloves
+- ¼ tsp ground cloves

 - 2 star anise

-- 200ml of red wine vinegar
+- ¾ cup red wine vinegar

-- 150g of caster sugar
+- ¾ cup caster sugar

-- 300g of goats cheese
+- 10 oz goats cheese

-- 1 tbs of freshly picked thyme leaves
+- 1 tbsp freshly picked thyme leaves

-- 1 egg, lightly beaten
+- 1 egg lightly beaten

 - Preheat the oven to 180 Celsius (350 Fahrenheit) and wrap the beetroot in foil and place in a roasting try.
 Roast for 1 hour, or until tender.
 Set aside to cool before coarsely grating.

 - Combine the grated beetroot and apple in a saucepan along with the nutmeg, cloves and star anise.
 Add the red wine vinegar and caster sugar and place over a high heat.
 Bring to a simmer and then reduce to medium, cover and cook for 1 hour, or until thickened and reduced.
 Remove the lid and cook for a further 8 to 10 minutes until the liquid has evaporated.
 Set aside to cool completely.